Trixder/Coin-Gamble/README.md

     # Indicates whether the broadcast should be shown or not
     show: true
 ```
-# Contact
-For questions or support, contact me on discord "Trixder".
 ---
 Feel free to use this as you please.